 The kingdom of God is like…

-Check out the Bible Project video on the parables (and any of their other videos because there are consistently good)
+Check out the Bible Project video on the parables (and any of their other videos because they are consistently good).

 Read the parables of the day from Luke 13:18-21.